1996 Continental Championships and the Wilkinson Lady Championships

 The 1996 Continental Championships and Wilkinson Lady Championships were tennis tournaments played on grass courts in Rosmalen, 's-Hertogenbosch in the Netherlands and were part of the World Series of the 1996 ATP Tour and of Tier III of the 1996 WTA Tour.
-The men's tournament ran from 10 June through 16 June 1996, while the women's tournament ran from 17 June through 22 June 1996.
-Richey Reneberg and Anke Huber won the singles titles.
+The men's tournament ran from 10 to16 June 1996, while the women's tournament ran from 17 to 22 June 1996.
+Richey Reneberg and Anke Huber won the singles titles, respectively.